Rafael Furtado

-Rafael Victor de Oliveira Furtado (born 9 December 1999), known simply as Rafael Furtado, is a Brazilian professional footballer who plays as a forward and currently play for club, SC Sagamihara.
+Rafael Victor de Oliveira Furtado (born 9 December 1999), known simply as Rafael Furtado, is a Brazilian professional footballer who plays as a forward for club, SC Sagamihara.

 Career

 Born in Taubaté, Brazil, Furtado joined Académica in the Liga Portugal 2 on 8 August 2020, arriving from Paraná Clube.
 He made his professional debut at 20 September, in a home win against Estoril Praia.

 On 21 January 2025, Furtado was abroad to Japan for the first time and signed to J3 club, SC Sagamihara for 2025 season.